-- Only allow qualified persons (see chapter 2.2 "Necessary competencies") to perform the electrical connection. - Make certain that the safety sensor is protected against overcurrent.
+- Only allow competent persons to perform the electrical connection. - Make certain that the safety sensor is protected against overcurrent.

-- Solution For access guarding, activate the start/restart interlock and make certain that it cannot be unlocked from within the danger zone. - Select the functions so that the safety sensor can be used as intended (see chapter 2.1 "Intended use and foreseeable misuse"). - Select the safety-relevant functions for the safety sensor (see chapter 4 "Functions"). - Always loop both safety-related switching outputs OSSD1 and OSSD2 into the work circuit of the machine. - Signal outputs must not be used for switching safety-relevant signals.
+- Solution For access guarding, activate the start/restart interlock and make certain that it cannot be unlocked from within the danger zone. - Select the functions so that the safety sensor can be used as intended (see chapter 2.1 "Intended use and foreseeable misuse"). - Select the safety-relevant functions for the safety sensor (see chapter 4 "Functions").